Mitch Haniger Player Props: Giants vs. Cardinals

-On Monday, Mitch Haniger (.194 slugging percentage in past 10 games, with zero homers) and the San Francisco Giants play the St. Louis Cardinals, whose starting pitcher will be Matthew Liberatore.
-First pitch is at 7:45 PM ET.
+The San Francisco Giants, including Mitch Haniger (.270 slugging percentage in past 10 games, including no home run), take on starting pitcher Jack Flaherty and the St. Louis Cardinals at Busch Stadium, Tuesday at 7:45 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Cubs.
+In his last game, he strung together two hits (going 2-for-5 with a double and two RBI) against the Cardinals.

 Mitch Haniger Game Info & Props vs. the Cardinals